tier4/scenario_simulator_v2/docs/design/SystemArchitecture.md

    After that, the test runner activates the openscenario_interpreter and moves the state into "Active".
    When the exception is thrown in the openscenario interpreter, the openscenario interpreter moves into "Inactive" state.

-1. simple_sensor_simulator
+1. simulator
-   The simple_sensor_simulator communicates with the openscenario_interpreter by using ZeroMQ.
+   The simulator component communicates with the openscenario_interpreter by using ZeroMQ.
-   You can use any times of simulator by adapting this API.<!-- TODO: clarify the meaning -->
+   You can use any simulators by adapting the ZeroMQ API.
+   The [simple sensor simulator](SimpleSensorSimulator.md) is a reference implementation of the simulator component.

 ## Execution sequence of scenario testing